 There’s nothing that screams elegance more than a macaron.

 In the last year or so I’ve made countless batches of this elusive French cookie.
 It has challenged me, made me smile, and even brought me to tears.
+I have compiled all my best tips to make your best macarons here!

 Over time, after testing an umpteen number of combinations, I’ve finally gotten a hang of these.
 Now there are fewer errors, and “bad” batches.
 So naturally, it’s time for the next next challenge.